harshan2602/Luv2Shop/README.md

 ### Refine Styling and Responsive Design

-I worked on enhancing the overall user interface by refining the styling and ensuring a responsive design.
-This improves the user experience and makes the website more visually appealing.
+Worked on enhancing the user interface by refining styling and ensuring responsive design for an improved visual experience.

 ### Frontend Hosting on AWS